 College wouldn’t be complete without reading – but what books should you read before your first year of college?
-Here are a few books to read before college!
+Here are a few books to read before going to college!

 Many students wonder how to prepare for their first year of college.
 After all, it’s one of the most important life changes you’ll ever have!
 So how can you get in the right mindset for college?
 One of the best ways is by reading books.

-In addition to helping you get used to reading for college, reading also makes you a better writer–ideal for nailing those all-important application essays.
+In addition to helping you get used to reading for college, reading makes you a better writer–ideal for nailing those all-important application essays.
 Books can also inspire, motivate, and teach essential life lessons.
-So for those ready to succeed in post-secondary, here are four of the best books to read before college!
+So for those ready to succeed in post-secondary, here are some of the books you should finish reading before college.

 Putting together a reading list before heading off to college?
 Make sure to add these four titles to the pile!